benhutchinson/Instagram/README.md

 - That Rails comes with jQuery out of the box....

 - That jQuery performance can be influenced via 'turbolinks' so ```gem 'jquery-turbolinks'``` can be useful to ensure a more consistent user experience

+- How to reset a Heroku PostgreSQL database...

+- How to rollback database migrations

 ####Things To Improve
 - Responsive Design
 - Mobile Design
 - AWS for hosting static files
 - A bespoke sprite could be created, and unused icons deleted
+- Offer users ability to modify their profile
+- Perhaps restrict the number of comments/likes individual users can make